shorepine/alles/README.md

 w = waveform, uint, 0 to 8 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, PCM, OFF]. default: 0/SINE
 ```

 Synthesizer state is held per oscillator, so you can optionally send only changes in parameters each message per oscillator.
+For higher throughput, it's recommended to batch many messages into one UDP message, up to 508 bytes per message. (`alles.py` does this for you, optionally.)

 ## alles.py